BRSR Core Is Not Optional Anymore

 Scope 3 Is Becoming the Biggest Risk Area

-For most large enterprises, Scope 3 emissions represent the majority of total climate impact often exceeding 70–90% of the footprint.
-This is difficult in India’s SME-heavy industrial ecosystem, where many suppliers lack digital monitoring systems.
+For most large enterprises, Scope 3 emissions represent the majority of total climate impact often exceeding 70 to 90 percent of the total footprint.
+Yet Scope 3 is also the most difficult category to measure with any degree of audit-grade accuracy.

 What's actually blocking compliance